-On March 7, 2018, Community Board 4, by a vote of 35 in favor none opposed, and with no abstentions, disapproved the modified applications (C 180129A ZSM, N 180128A ZRM)) unless the conditions for the original applications, are met, and adding the additional condition that:
+On March 7, 2018, Community Board 4, by a vote of 35 in favor, 0 opposed and 0 abstaining, voted to recommend denial of the modified applications (C 180152A ZSM, N 180151A ZRM) with conditions.
+In its resolution, Community Board 4 expresses support for the incorporation of Lot 38, but recommends denial of the applications unless the conditions in their recommendations on the original applications, as summarized above, are met.